phac-nml/irida-next/docs-site/docs/configuration/pipelines.md

 }
 ```

-### Samplesheet Overrides
+### Samplesheet Schema Overrides

-The Samplesheet Overrides section can be used to change anything within the original pipeline samplesheet.
-Anything within the `"samplesheet_overrides": {<json data>}` will overwrite the original samplesheet with `<json data>` starting at the highest level.
+The Samplesheet Schema Overrides section can be used to change anything within the original pipeline samplesheet.
+Anything within the `"samplesheet_schema_overrides": {<json data>}` will overwrite the original samplesheet with `<json data>` starting at the highest level.

 In the below example, we will override the default selected metadata fields.
 Note that only the overridden fields need to be provided, as everything else provided by the default samplesheet stays the same.